J-N-K/jmbus/README.md

 The listener passed to the wireless M-Bus builder has to implement the callback method `newMessage(WMBusMessage)`.
 This way the connection passes received messages to the application.

-Try the CLI APP described in [Command Line Application](#cli_app).

 ## Variable Data Structure

 Before accessing elements of a variable data structure it has to be decoded using the decode method.

-## Command Line Application

-The library is distributed with a demo CLI application.
-You can run the CLI APP using the script found in the folder `/run-scripts`.
-The file ending with `.sh` is a shell script for Unix/Linux/Mac.
-The file ending with `.bat.winfile` is a batch file for use with Windows.

-In order to run the script in Windows you have to rename the batch file by removing the ".winfile" ending so that it simply end with ".bat".

-The **jmbusApp** can be used to:

--   read a specific device over wired M-Bus

--   write data to a specific device over wired M-Bus

--   scan for connected wired M-Bus devices

--   listens for incoming wireless M-Bus messages and prints them to the screen

-Executing the script without any parameters will print help information to the screen.

-Instead of running the application from the terminal you can create Eclipse project files as explained here: <https://www.openmuc.org/faq/>
-and run them from within Eclipse.

 ## Dependencies